← Back to Stories

 Key details reported by multiple sources:

-- Zali Steggall and Allegra Spender are leading conversations about forming a new political party among teal independents, with discussions ongoing but no formal announcement made yet.
+• Zali Steggall and Allegra Spender have confirmed they are open to forming a new political party, with discussions ongoing among teal independents.

-- Moderate Liberal MPs, including Tim Wilson and Jane Hume, have dismissed the idea of joining a teal-led party, with Wilson stating 'no one actually takes this party seriously'.
+• Moderate Liberal MPs, including Tim Wilson and Jane Hume, have dismissed the idea of joining a teal party, with Wilson calling it 'not serious' and Hume saying it would be 'like changing football teams'.

 Points of Difference